bachelor-2014/report/v2/experiment_interaction.md

 possible discoveries in the experiment.
 To do this we want to make a system where components can announce that something have happened and include some data.
 The data attached to such announcements must be propagated to the user.
-An appropriate design for such a system seems to be an event based one.
+An event based system seems appropriate for this situation.

 <!--Event callback and pointer-->
 To extend EvoBot to include an event system, we introduced the event function.
 This is a single function that every component calls when wanting to communicate an event.
-We store a this function in the Splotbot (main) class in a variable, making it possible to change the function at a later stage.
+We store a this function in the `Splotbot` (main) class in a variable, making it possible to change the function at a later stage.
 Every component gets initialized with a pointer to the function, allowing them to call the function when needed and to ensure that updating the event function will propagate to the